 shoplift.lua

-The complete default shoplift.lua for Petty Crime (sd-pettycrime).
+The complete default shoplift.lua for Petty Crimes (sd-pettycrime).
 Use this as a reference or a starting point for your own configuration.

 TIP